case-rs/GN-z11/index.md

 }
 ```

-Of course, it's also possibel to create a general function that takes the priority level as a parameter.
+Of course, it's also possible to create a general function that takes the priority level as a parameter.